This is an easy task to do that almost any DIY person can readily get done.

 Losing its charge a few times often has little impact, but if it happens often, the battery will go bad.

 Using a battery charger is not difficult but does require following a few rules.

 Mainly be sure the cables are hooked up properly Red-To-Positive, and Black-To-Negative.

-If in doubt always call a certified professional as other problems may exist such as a electrical short.
+If in doubt, always call a certified professional as other problems may exist, such as an electrical short.